 - Choosing root veggie straws will help you intake more fibre and less sodium.

-Some additional amazing facts
+Some additional amazing Veggie Straws Nutrition Facts

 Packaged snacks such as veggie straws are not ideal for meeting your daily vegetable intake, and you can also try out some fantastic natural vegetable straws.